 If I have some leftover chicken in the fridge, I use that for these easy meals.
 Otherwise, I use this poaching method to quickly cook a few chicken breasts when I need them!

-When you want silky, tender chicken without a lot of fuss or fanfare, poaching is the way to go.
+When you want silky, tender chicken without a lot of fuss or fanfare, this chicken recipe is the way to go.
 The chicken cooks gently, retaining much more moisture than with other cooking methods.
-Adding herbs and other seasonings to the poaching liquid also helps season the chicken as it cooks — and you're left with a tasty broth at the end!
+Adding herbs and other seasonings to the poaching liquid also helps season the chicken as it cooks -- and you're left with a tasty broth at the end!